 export const persistor = persistStore(store);

-Another thing to mention is that the postApi is blacklisted in the given code example.
-So what happens when there is no information for exampe after page reload is that the query or the mutation gets executed again.
-I find it better that way because the whole caching mechanism of rtk query is complex enough.
-I prefer to avoid extra logic that influences the cache.
+is blacklisted in the given code example.
+When there is no cached data after a page reload, the corresponding query or mutation is executed again.
+I prefer this behavior because RTK Query‘s caching mechanism is already complex enough, and avoiding extra logic that influences the cache makes the code cleaner.

 import React from 'react';